HDFGroup/hsds/docs/faq.rst

 `PyTables FAQ <http://www.pytables.org/FAQ.html#how-does-pytables-compare-with-the-h5py-project>`_.

-Does h5py support Parallel HDF5?
+Does HSDS support Parallel HDF5?
 --------------------------------

-Starting with version 2.2, h5py supports Parallel HDF5 on UNIX platforms.
-``mpi4py`` is required, as well as an MPIO-enabled build of HDF5.
-Check out :ref:`parallel` for details.
+HSDS doesn't explictily use MPIO, but MWMR (Multi-Write/Multi-Read) clients are supported, enabling larger jobs to complicted faster but running mutliple workers on one or more machines.

 Variable-length (VLEN) data
 ---------------------------

-Starting with version 2.3, all supported types can be stored in variable-length arrays (previously only variable-length byte and unicode strings were supported) See :ref:`Special Types <vlen>` for use details.
+Starting with version 2.3, all supported types can be stored in variable-length arrays (previously only variable-length byte and unicode strings were supported).
 Please note that since strings in HDF5 are encoded as ASCII or UTF-8, NUL bytes are not allowed in strings.